holidayextras/ui-toolkit/README.md

 cd src/components/your-new-component
 npm run build-dev
 ```
-Browserify bundles from the example.jsx.
-Loading the index.html in your browser will display the component.
+Browserify bundles from the `dev/example.jsx`.
+Loading the `dev/index.html` in your browser will display the component.

 UI Toolkit Themes
 ---